The X-shooter Spectral Library (XSL): Data Release 3: DR3 content

 The stars present in XSL DR2 do not provide sufficient coverage of main-sequence M dwarfs for stellar population synthesis purposes.
+On one hand, the use of polynomial interpolators in stellar population modelling \citep[e.g.][]{ELODIE2001, Koleva2009,Prugniel2011,Wu2011, Verro2021SPOP} relies on good coverage of the stellar library; on the other hand, \citet{Coelho2020} have shown that poor parameter coverage affects the predicted colours and determined galaxy ages.
 In DR3, XSL has been extended with 20 M dwarfs from the ESO X-shooter archive.
-These stars were used in creating the MIX stellar library (a mixture of MILES and XSL) of \citet{Dries2018}, and were selected from the ESO programs 385.D-0200 (\emph{Chromospheric structure of low-mass stars}, PI A. Reiners), 088.D-0556 and 092.D-0300 (\emph{Observations of M dwarf secondaries}, PI V. Neves). \citet{Dries2018} only selected spectra for which literature values for their effective temperature and their surface gravity were available at the time (mid-2017).
+These stars were used in creating the MIX stellar library (a mixture of MILES and XSL) of \citet{Dries2018} and were selected from the ESO programs 385.D-0200 (Chromospheric structure of low-mass stars, PI A. Reiners), 088.D-0556, and 092.D-0300 (Observations of M dwarf secondaries, PI V. Neves). \citet{Dries2018} only selected spectra for which literature values for their effective temperature and their surface gravity were available at the time (mid 2017).
 At the time of the publication of the current paper, nearly all of these stars have already been characterised by \citet{Kuznetsov2019}.
-Their X-shooter M dwarf dataset has 153 stars, significantly more than the selected 20.
+Their X-shooter M-dwarf dataset has 153 stars, significantly more than the selected 20.
 The rest of the spectra have potential to become part of XSL, but this is beyond the scope of the current data release.
-We reduce and calibrate the 20 M dwarf spectra selected by \citet{Dries2018} with the same procedures as the DR2 stars \citep[see the description in Sect.
+We reduced and calibrated the 20 M-dwarf spectra selected by \citet{Dries2018} with the same procedures as the DR2 stars \citep[see the description in Sect.
 3 of][]{DR2}.
 Due to having only narrow-slit observations, the flux-loss correction is done with a cubic spline function, as described in Sect.~\ref{Sec:flux_loss}.
-We determine the stellar parameters for these stars in the same way as \citet{Arentsen2019} did for the majority of XSL stars.
-These new stars are listed in Table \ref{tab:MD_parameters}, shown separately in Fig.~\ref{fig:MainHRD} and described further in Sect.~\ref{Sec:Mdwarfs}.
+We determined the stellar parameters for these stars in the same way as \citet{Arentsen2019} for the majority of XSL stars.
+These new stars are listed in Table \ref{tab:MD_parameters}, shown separately in Fig.~\ref{fig:MainHRD}, and described further in Sect.~\ref{Sec:Mdwarfs}.